-- Lessons Time with our Sixth Form subject specialists. - Tutor Time Time with our Sixth Form pastoral team, P1, Monday, Tuesday and Wednesday. - Thursday Morning P1: Squad/Team Training or optional PE - Directed Study Tasks to be completed outside of the classroom. - Independent Study Time for students to study independently.
+- Lessons Time with our Sixth Form subject specialists. - Tutor Time Time with our Sixth Form pastoral team, P1, Monday, Tuesday and Wednesday. - Thursday Morning P1: EPQ for students who have opted in.
+Students not opting for EPQ can arrive at school at 8.20 am, Lesson 2, and sign in at reception - Friday Morning P1.
+If students do not have a lesson they can arrive for 8.20am, Lesson 2 and sign in at reception. - Directed Study Tasks to be completed outside of the classroom. - Independent Study Time for students to study independently.

-We also expect A Level students to take some allocated time each week for other responsibilities, such as Peer Coaching, Academic Mentoring, leadership roles or community contributions.
+We also expect students to take some allocated time each week for other responsibilities, such as Peer Coaching, Academic Mentoring, leadership roles or community contributions.